B Vitamins — The Benefits of the “B Team”

 Foods that contain riboflavin are:

-People who do not consume milk products may be more prone to an insufficiency of riboflavin.
-A deficiency of the vitamin may cause skin problems, like seborrheic dermatitis, as well as inflammation of the tissue lining around the nose and mouth.
+People who do not consume milk products may be more prone to a lack of riboflavin.
+Insufficient riboflavin can lead to various skin problems and imbalances in the tissues of the nose and mouth.

 Niacin (B3)

-Niacin, or vitamin B3, is required by over 200 enzymes to perform their tasks and is the most important B vitamin for supporting energy production from the foods we eat.
-Additional benefits include supporting healthy digestion and metabolism by promoting the function of nerves and upholding balanced blood sugar and cholesterol levels.
+Niacin, or vitamin B3, is required by over 200 enzymes to perform their tasks and is the most important B vitamin for energy production from the foods we eat.
+Niacin is critical for keeping our nervous and digestive systems humming, supports healthy blood composition, and helps maintain the health of our skin.

 All protein-containing foods are rich in niacin, including: